Supporting creators through COVID-19

 - The APA has a range of resources for publishers on their website.
 Read more.

 - The ASA has 14 grants of $1,000 for authors and illustrators looking to deliver online workshops and presentations.
-Applications open 17 June (closing 1 July).
+Apply now (closing 1 July).

 - The Australia Institute has announced a second round of its Writer in Residence Program.
 Applications are now closed.